2009–10 Oakland Golden Grizzlies men's basketball team: Milestones

-Jones scored his 1,500th career point in the January 24 victory against South Dakota State.
-Nelson scored his 1,500th point during the finals of The Summit League tournament in which he led Oakland to the title with a career-high 36 points.
-Jones was the 15th and Nelson the 16th player in OU history to join the 1,500-point club.
+Jones scored his 1,500th career point in a January 24 victory against South Dakota State.
+Nelson reached the 1,500th point mark during the finals of The Summit League tournament where he led Oakland to the title with a career-high 36 points.
+Jones was the 15th and Nelson the 16th player in Oukland history to join the 1,500-point club.